-Kathy McKay was baptized at St. Alban’s and since then Ishe has been a member of many parishes in the Diocese, including St. Stephens and the Incarnation, St. James (Potomac), Christ Church Rockville, and St. John’s Norwood, but Christ Church Kensington has been her parish home for 20 years.
+Kathy McKay is honored to serve as one of Christ Church’s delegates to the Diocesan Convention.
+Christ Episcopal Church Kensington has been her parish home for 20 years.
 She is usually at church with her husband, Tom.
-Her son Norman is in grad school and her son Tim is in college.
+Their son Norman is in grad school and their son Tim is in college.

-She is passionate about social justice, the art of creating, local sights, and listening.
+Kathy is passionate about social justice, the art of creating, local sights, and listening.

-(Term expires March 2018.)
+(Term expires February 2020.)